mpi4py/mpi4py/DESCRIPTION.rst

   # yum install mpi4py-mpich

-Please remember to load the correct module for your choosen mpi environment
+Please remember to load the correct module for your choosen MPI environment

 * for ``openmpi`` package on ``x86_64`` do::